venicegeo/bf-client/README.md

 * Support delete job
 * Support parameters on search images: cloud cover, bbox, dates
 * Support feeds other than Planet (when BF does)
+* move all Planet into a Planet class
+* gets from Planet prob need pagination support